markovchainsmoker/AIND-Planning/research_review.md

 - Regardless of whether developers use planning techniques or not, an architecture that **separates the AI's goals** (or WHAT to do) and the **AI's decision making** (or HOW to do it), has proven to be very effective.

+## Multi-Agent Planning with Planning Graph
+In this paper, we consider planning for multi-agents situations in STRIPS-like domains with planning graph.
+Three possible relationships between agents’ goals are considered in order to evaluate plans: the agents may be **collaborative**, **adversarial** or **indifferent** entities.
+We propose algorithms to deal with each situation.
+The collaborative situations can be easily dealt with the original Graphplan algorithm by redefining the domain in a proper way.
+Forward-chaining and backward chaining algorithms are discussed to find infallible plans in adversarial situations.
+In case such plans cannot be found, the agent can still attempt to find a plan for achieving some part of the goals.
+A forward-chaining algorithm is also proposed to find plans for agents with independent goals

 ## Planning as Tabled Logic Programming
 ### Picat's planner
 This paper describes **Picat’s planner**, its implementation, and planning models as an **alternative to PDDL style planners**.